 Last updated March 08, 2021

-Electric cars are growing in popularity amongst UK motorists, with battery powered electric vehicle sales up a whopping 184.3% in 2020 compared to the previous year.
+Electric cars are growing in popularity amongst UK motorists, with battery powered electric vehicle sales up 28% in 2022 compared to the previous year.
 As such, you may be one of the many who are considering buying an electric car and have questions about how it is serviced compared to a combustion engine vehicle.

 You may be wondering if you can take it to your local garage for servicing and maintenance, how much it will cost or if you even need to service electric cars at all.
 The short answer is that there’s not much difference between having an electric car serviced compared to a petrol or diesel car.
 In theory, it should be simpler to service an electric car due to there being fewer moving parts and it not needing regular oil and filter changes.